 Time moves more slowly for youth, or so say people who are no longer youthful.

 As you get older, time seems to pick up momentum.
 Adults often claim it would be nice to slow it down a bit.

-A certain August that did not go by quickly enough for me was my chemo-August of two years ago.
+A certain August that did not go by quickly enough for me was chemo-August.

 I wanted that August to end and end quickly.
 But of course to me, it didn’t seem to.